Exploring the Alphabet of English Idioms: A Journey through ‘M’

 Justifications:

 This is an idiom because it means to accept the consequences of one's actions.
-The phrase uses the metaphor of preparing and sleeping in a bed you’ve made, which is figuratively about dealing with outcomes that result from one's choices.
+The idiom uses the metaphor of preparing and sleeping in a bed you’ve made, which is figuratively about dealing with outcomes that result from one's choices.

 Origin: